Hawkins30/python_learning/README.md

 - Users receive a unique secret key for use with an Authenticator app.
 - Demonstrates real-world multi-step authentication workflow.

+### 💬 Project 13: Encrypted Messaging System with Key Exchange
+- Created a secure encrypted messaging system using RSA key pairs.
+- Implemented asymmetric encryption for end-to-end privacy.
+- Each user has a private key (kept secret) and a public key (shared).
+- Messages are encrypted with the recipient’s public key and decrypted with their private key.
+- Simulates the foundation of modern secure messaging apps.

 NEXT STEPS
 ----------